-An algebraic structure is here taken in a traditional sense as a set with a (not necessarily finite) number of operations of various arity and satisfying some axioms (not necessarily of first order).
+We take an algebraic structure in a traditional sense as a set with a (not necessarily finite) number of operations of various arity and satisfying some axioms (not necessarily of first order).
 That is, we are discussing objects of an equationally presentable or algebraic category.

-An -group is an algebraic structure which amounts to a group (usually written additively but not necessarily commutative) together with a set of operations of any arity, such that for each -ary operation , the distributivity in each variable holds:
+An -group is an algebraic structure which amounts to a group (usually written additively but not necessarily commutative) together with a set of operations of any arity, such that for each -ary operation , distributivity holds in each variable over the group operations:

 Wikipedia, Group with operators.